rkf2778/rkf2778/README.md

-### Hi there 👋

-# I'm Rohit.
+# Hi.
+I'm Rohit.
 A self taught full stack developer that loves to code and learn something new everyday

 ## Languages/Frameworks that I know :
 01. C programming